mayank-nebula/LG-Chatbot/README.md

     return new_question.content

-# Function to create a new chat thread
 def create_new_title_chat(message: Message):
+    """
+    Creates a new chat thread with a generated title based on the user's question.

+    Args:
+        message (Message): The message object containing user information and question.

+    Returns:
+        str: The ID of the newly created chat thread.
+    """
     title = create_new_title(message.question)
     new_chat = {
         "userEmailId": message.userEmailId,